joonaskuisma/robotframework-dependencysolver/README.md

 robot --prerunmodifier DependencySolver.depsol:-i:tagC:-t:"Test B" <your_test_folder>
 ```

-You can launch the simple UI of the Dependency Solver using the --ui parameter.
+You can launch the simple GUI of the Dependency Solver using the --ui parameter.
 This interface allows you to select tests for execution through a tree view and visualizes dependencies between tests using arrows.

 **Note:** The UI is currently in Beta, so feedback and bug reports are very welcome.
 Its documentation will also improve over time.